 I do not know of any other dreaded parenting years, than when our kids especially boys grow to be teenagers.
 Parenting teenage boys can be very unsettling for most parents, even just a thought of it.
 I personally used to wonder how it is like to raise a teenage boy.
 I would look around when walking in malls and observe short,sometimes tiny woman, with a tall, giant , deep voiced son, in most cases I will assume that maybe they are siblings until you hear that deep voice turning to say mom.I was certain for years that I am not looking forward to those years.
 I actually had a conversation with one mom sometime and she was telling me that his son can easily lift her up.I’m quite sure that I wouldn’t want some under developed brain, whose body is under an uncontrollable surge of testosterone, to have such power over me.
-The wish is for the physical development to grow parallel to their brain, reasoning development.
+The wish is for the physical development to grow parallel to their brain and reasoning development.

 Over the years I have read books, spoken to moms and mentored teenagers and my confidence to parent my teenage boy is soaring.
 And I can confidently say to all moms who are about to ride this wave and who are on it BREATH.